Among the unique features of Southwestern’s upper-division curriculum are:

 Southwestern has an Experiential Requirement pursuant to ABA Standard 303.
 Students must take and receive a minimum of six credit hours of course work that has been specifically approved and designated as meeting the experiential requirement.

-The most current list of courses which meet the experiential requirement for the 2017-2018 academic year may be viewed online through WebAdvisor at the MySWLAW portal.
+The most current list of courses that meet the experiential requirement for the 2017-2018 academic year may be viewed online through WebAdvisor at the Portal.
 When searching for sections, students should choose the term along with “EXP Reqmt” in the drop-down menu under Course Levels.

 Upper-Division Writing Requirement

 Southwestern has an Upper Division Writing Requirement for graduation from the law school.
 This requirement may be fulfilled by a student taking either a seminar or a course which has been specifically approved and designated as meeting the writing requirement.
 Successful completion of a Note or Comment of publishable quality in Law Review or successful completion of the Law Journal Seminar will also satisfy the writing requirement.
 Since instruction of this kind requires a low student-faculty ratio and out-of-classroom supervision of the students' research and writing, the seminar/course enrollment will normally be limited to 20 students.